ALT-F4-LLC/kickstart.nix/README.md

 ## Setup NixOS

-1. Install NixOS using the [latest ISO image](https://nixos.org/download#nixos-iso).
+1. Install NixOS using the [latest ISO image](https://nixos.org/download#nixos-iso) for your system.

 2. Add the following to `/etc/nixos/configuration.nix` to enable `nix-command` and `flakes` features: